sdc-china/IDA-doc/_posts/2018-01-15-installation-configuration.md

 You need to setup user account, permission for the Keter login credentials.

 [BPM configuration][2]
-You need to setup bpm server, bpm account for the bpm server.
+You need to setup BPM server, BPM account for the BPM server.

 [Selenium hub configuration][3]
 You need to setup selenium node url for the remote testing.